ShreyasKN1/Solo-Projects/README.md

+Please read the material, research the concepts yourself, and build your own understanding.
+Don’t blindly copy.

+There is significant effort behind these notes and implementations.
+They are meant to document my learning and reasoning not serve as ready-made material to reproduce.

+Continuing to learn, design, build, and improve.

 I am Shreyas Kumar, a Java Backend Developer + ReactJS dev with close to three years of experience building scalable, production-grade systems.
 My work is centered on backend architecture, API design, performance, and reliability.
 I focus on building systems that solve real business problems, not just academic demos.

 My current area of specialization is bringing Generative AI and Agentic AI into Java applications.
 I work on integrating LLMs with Spring Boot services, building AI-driven workflows, and designing agent-style backends capable of reasoning, planning, and executing tasks across services.
 This includes prompt orchestration, tool/function calling, retrieval-augmented generation, vector stores, and event-driven AI pipelines.